(UNCLASSIFIED)

 3. Avoid civilian casualties and collateral damage.

-1. Enemy strength or disposition at OBJ HERRERA significantly different from the intelligence estimate
+1. REAPER strength or disposition at OBJ HERRERA significantly different from the intelligence estimate.

-3. Loss of the support-by-fire position or inability to achieve fire superiority
+1. Loss of the SBF position or inability to achieve fire superiority.

-5. Friendly casualty in the assault element requiring immediate MEDEVAC
+2. Casualty in the assault element requiring immediate MEDEVAC.

 5. This OPORD is effective immediately upon distribution.